 Landscape-scale changes resulting from tidal land reclamation for agriculture and flood management infrastructure, along with flow modifications, have eliminated most of the historical tidal wetlands and floodplain habitat in the Delta and its tributaries, thereby degrading and diminishing Delta habitat for native plant and animal communities (Mount et al. 2012).
 The reduction of hydrologic variability and landscape complexity, coupled with degradation of water quality, has supported invasive aquatic species, which have further degraded conditions for native species.
 Consequently, the Delta has undergone an ecological regime shift unfavorable to many native species (Baxter et al. 2010), including delta smelt, longfin smelt (Spirinchus thaleichthys), Sacramento splittail (Pogonichthys macrolepidotus), green sturgeon and white sturgeon, and Chinook salmon (Jassby et al. 1995; Kimmerer 2002a; Rosenfield and Baxter 2007; Kimmerer et al. 2009; Fish 2010; Perry et al. 2012; Thomson et al. 2010; Feyrer et al. 2010; Loboschefsky et al. 2012; Mount et al. 2012; Heublein et al. 2017).

-In response to these landscape conditions, DWR is working with California EcoRestore (see the below discussion related to regulatory setting) to advance the restoration of at least 30,000 acres of tidal wetland, floodplain habitat, and riparian habitat throughout the Delta.
+In response to these landscape conditions, DWR is working with California EcoRestore to advance the restoration of at least 30,000 acres of tidal wetland, floodplain habitat, and riparian habitat throughout the Delta.
 DWR is the lead agency on 28 of the 30 EcoRestore projects, including but not limited to Decker Island, Bradmoore Island, Lookout Slough Tidal Habitat Restoration and Flood Improvement Project, Winter Island, and the Tule Red Project (California Department of Water Resources 2019a).
 As these projects are implemented, they would be adaptively managed to improve habitat for delta smelt and other species.
 DWR is also working with other resource agencies, including the California Department of Fish and Wildlife (CDFW), which is leading the effort, to explore the feasibility of restoring a portion of Franks Tract to reduce invasive weeds and predation while increasing turbidity and fish food production (California Department of Fish and Wildlife 2018a).

 Salinity